Vegetarian's Japan Guide

 The famous Oirase Gorge and Lake Towada are probably the mainstream destinations of Aomori Prefecture.
 But if you just take the JR bus from JR Aomori Station straight to Yakeyama (the entrance of Oirase Gorge), you are missing quite a few scenic ponds!

 In between the Sukayu Onsen (famous for its mixed-gender onsen) and Tsuta Onsen (which has an onsen pool directly built above the source of the onsen), you will find 9 unique ponds (or swamps if you like) that definitely worth a visit (=゚ω゚)ノ.
-Among the nine, six of them are even linked by a promenade!
+Among the nine, seven of them are even linked by a promenade!

 Jigoku-Numa Pond (地獄沼)